luismcsoul/the-sustainable-republic/README.md

 13. Notice that politics is the only area of human interaction where a generalist is chosen to do a very specific job which, outside of this irrational model, would be considered absurd: the best example would be to choose by popular election the person performing an open heart surgery.

-14. Models for evaluating standardized good governance were never thought until now when artificial intelligence is exceling humans in every single imaginable category.
+14. Models for evaluating standardized good governance were never thought until now when all works are using big data, machine learning and artificial intelligence to pursue logic processing of tasks.

 15. The ideal template of governmental management would imply the final goal of zero public officers: Automation.